Course

 • Relief from analgesic side effects

-Creating a concept map can be a useful tool to help identify potential problem statements and the relationship between them, as pain is often interrelated with other health problems.
+Creating a concept map can be a useful tool for identifying potential problem statements and their relationships, as pain is often interrelated with other health problems.

 Once goals are set, it is important to establish criteria against which the goals are measured.
 For example, you may identify that your patient will have a tolerable amount of pain upon discharge from the hospital.
 Your expected outcome may be that their pain level is consistently reported to be at a 4 or below.